SGREGG-4/Group-Project-8/README.md

 ![image](https://github.com/user-attachments/assets/8b272a8c-1a9e-48fb-9f74-776e1be5619d)

-This helps in finding out where a specific product is located in order to understand wher products are spaced out and how fast they are being sold.
+This helps in finding out where a specific product is located in order to understand where products are spaced out and how fast they are being sold.